CoolichWithYou/EasyExam/README.md

 use the file "QList", in which you, line by line, write down the questions that will be on the exam.

-Than go to the "txtFiles" folder and fill in the files one by one.

->if there are more or less questions, you can create or delete files.
+>if there are less questions than files, you can delete files.
 Personalize it.

 >to move through the topics, press "w" and " s"